Lump Sum Allowances

 An application cannot be made for the alternative method because benefits have been paid after 6 April 2024.

-If an application was allowed then the deduction would only be the actual tax-free amounts paid of £8,000 and not the assumed amount of 25% of fund.
+If an application was allowed then the deduction would only be the actual tax-free amounts paid of £8,000 and not the assumed amount of 25% of the fund.

+What you need to consider: The legislation as it’s written now means that the tax-free cash that is available to someone over age 75, can be a lot less than it was before.
+Though this was not the intention of legislation, there is no indication that HMRC will make amendments to change this.
 We strongly recommend you seek advice if looking to take benefits after age 75 as you may be impacted by the unintended restrictions in the current legislation. -

-As there is no Lifetime Allowance test you can now pay contributions into a pension, join a new pension arrangement or transfer benefits to a new pension scheme without losing your protection.
+As there is no lifetime allowance test you can now pay contributions into a pension, join a new pension arrangement or transfer benefits to a new pension scheme without losing your protection.
 But you can only do this if your certificate shows you applied for protection before 15 March 2023.

 9A: What if I applied for Fixed Protection after 15 March 2023?

-You can apply for Fixed Protection 2016 until 5 April 2025.
+You could apply for Fixed Protection 2016 until 5 April 2025.
 Unlike an application submitted before 15 March 2023, the protection will be cancelled if contributions are paid in or you join a new pension scheme.
 It won’t be cancelled if you’re joining a new pension scheme just to receive an authorised transfer.

 -